brhestir/employee-directory/README.md

 ![](./assets/images/employee-directory.png)

-This is a simple React-based app which uses the randomuser API to generate a list of simulated employees, which one can filter and sort by last name.
+This is a simple React-based app which uses the Randomuser.me API to generate a list of simulated employees, which one can search and sort by last name.

 [Deployed GitHub Pages Site](https://brhestir.github.io/employee-directory/)